ethereum/homestead-guide/source/account-management.rst

 Since only one password can be given, only format update can be performed, changing your password is only possible interactively.

-.. note:: account update has the side effect that the order of your accounts may change.
+..
+Note:: account update has the side effect that the order of your accounts may change.
 After a successful update, all previous formats/versions of that same key will be removed!

 .. _backup-and-restore-accounts: